NHSDigital/dtos-devops-templates/infrastructure/modules/private-link-scoped-service/tfdocs.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name (in FQDN form) of the zone.
+Description: The name of the Azure Monitor Private Link Scoped Service.

 Type: `string`